I’m a Trans Student of Color. Supporting Me Means Fighting White Supremacy

 To tell that girl I was a boy required a long, complicated journey.
 Towards the end of my sophomore year, when I first came out as transgender, I identified as gender-neutral or androgynous.
 Basically, I wasn't a boy or a girl; I was simply genderless.
 Coming out felt as if the weight of the world had been lifted off my shoulders.
 At first, everything was fine: My friends accepted me with open arms, and I began to socially transition.

 My understanding of my identity continued to evolve after I first came out.
 Later, I thought, “I know for sure I’m a boy.”
 And then even later, “Maybe I don’t identify with any gender.”
 Finally, after months of wrestling with how to articulate who I truly was, I discovered that I identify as a trans, gender non-conforming boy.
-To me, this means that I am a boy, but my gender expression doesn’t align to traditional gender norms for boys.
+To me, this means that I am a boy, but my gender expression doesn’t align with traditional gender norms for boys.

 But it is important for me to recognize how my gender identity is intertwined with other identities that are important to me, like my racial identity.
 I identify as Latinx and Black.
 As I’ve learned more about my identity, and after reading texts like Strong Families’ Femifesto, I’ve grown in my belief that the gender binary – the idea of “male” and “female” as the only two genders – is a system created by and for white people, not brown bois like me.